 6. Make sure they have plenty to play with so they don’t get bored or restless in bed.

-7. Make sure their bed is cozy and comfortable, so they don’t toss and turn while they sleep and are not too hot or too cold.
+7. Make sure their bed is cosy and comfortable, so they don’t toss and turn while they sleep and are not too hot or too cold.

 8. Only give them a small bedtime snack (around 300-400 calories), so they don’t get hungry and upset while sleeping.
 8. Move your baby around as little as possible before going to sleep and keep them in the same position for the night.